 Event Report by Apoorva Baluapuri, University of Würzburg, Germany

 As it happens frequently in life, there is always something good that comes out of a bad situation.
-The scientific world seems to be in the midst of a similar bad situation, where all possibilities to share exciting discoveries and network among peers in person have disappeared, no thanks to a merely 200 nm wide particle of protein.
-However, the good thing that came of it was the ability to virtually participate in conferences and talks at a reduced cost, and also without raking in carbon footprint.
+The scientific world seems to be in the midst of such a situation, where all possibilities to share exciting discoveries and network among peers in person have disappeared, thanks to a 200 nm wide particle of protein.
+However, the good thing that has come out of it was the ability to virtually participate in conferences and talks at a reduced cost, and also without raking in carbon footprint.

 The 14th Transcription and Chromatin conference at EMBL showed how such virtual hosting can be done in an excellent manner.
 While the new format took some getting used to, such a minor inconvenience was a small price to pay for making the new science accessible to researchers around the world – and many of them who would not have joined a conference in a different continent in person, tuned in from the comfort of their homes and offices.

 In fact, thanks to the intuitive features of Zoom, many more questions were asked following the talks at the conference, with intense rigour and enthusiasm particularly from the younger participants.
 Due to the considerations of time-zone differences, the meeting was restricted from 14:00-22:00 CEST (approx.) and consisted of 15-20 minutes long talks, which turned out to be very fruitful in terms of keeping things concise while maintaining the interest.